The Vancouver Pakistan Festival is a free festival celebrating Pakistani culture, music and food.

 In 2020 it was scheduled to take place at Holland Park in Surrey (where it was also held back in 2015).
 However, the event did not take place in 2020 due to the spread of the novel coronavirus.

 Admission to the event is usually free.
 In 2019 the festival ran from 12:00 am until 8:00 pm.
 2021 details will likely be similar (but to be confirmed).

 Pakistan Festival Venues

 Up until 2018 the Vancouver Pakistan Festival took place in the north plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby.
 (Note: the plaza was renovated in 2018 and renamed šx????n?q Xwtl’e7énk Square which is pronounced, very approximately, “Hootlacken”).

-As of 2019, the festival’s new venue is Tsawwassen Mills Mall which is located at 5000 Canoe Pass Way in Tsawwassen not far from the BC Ferries Terminal.
-The festival venue is in the parking lot by the northeast corner of the shopping centre.
+Last year the festival had a new venue – at Tsawwassen Mills Mall which is located at 5000 Canoe Pass Way in Tsawwassen not far from the BC Ferries Terminal.
+The festival venue was in the parking lot by the northeast corner of the shopping centre.